hershd23/VideoModalitiesML/README.md

 The loss used in the Deep Learning models is generally L1 or L2 (MSE) loss.
 Since we have used pytorch, adapting the code to a different loss function should be as easy as changing the function call.

 The metric used is 1-MAE (Mean absolute error), used here http://chalearnlap.cvc.uab.es/dataset/24/results/49/

+## On issues
+Feel free to post issues if you find a bug and/or to suggest changes to the pipelines or models.